https://bffpb.s3.us-east-2.amazonaws.com/biblent/Matthew/Mat04/Matthew04_Temptation1200.webp

 4:3 “And the tempter came and said to Him.”

 God does not tempt but tests.
-Let me carefully differentiate them.
+Let me carefully differentiate between them.
 James says that God cannot be tempted by evil, and He Himself does not tempt anyone.
-“Let no one say when he is tempted, “I am being tempted by God” (James 1:13).
+“Let no one say when he is tempted, “I am being tempted by God” (James 1:13).”
 God tests His chosen ones to increase their success.
-The famous scene of God testing Abraham comes to mind.
-“Now it came about after these things, that God tested Abraham” (Gen 22:1).
+The famous scene of God testing Abraham comes to mind: “Now it came about after these things, that God tested Abraham” (Gen 22:1).
 Similarly, the Spirit led Jesus into the wilderness to be tested.
 God wanted His Son to succeed.
-The devil, acting selfishly, however, and sought His worst.
+The devil, acting selfishly, however, sought His worst.

 Freedom does not mean privilege